Please check our events calendar for all upcoming events.

 Have a club, school group or other community organization that wants to reserve the planetarium?
 These groups can reserve the planetarium for free special programs on dates and times they choose other than Friday evenings.

 For group reservations:

 The St. Petersburg/Gibbs campus is also home to a rooftop observatory, featuring a 20-inch reflecting telescope that is open to students and the public after planetarium shows.
-On this third-floor observation deck, you will find numerous portable high-powered telescopes.
+Additional telescopes are available on our spacious third floor observation deck.
 Special telescopes equipped with solar filters allow daytime visitors to safely view sunspots, prominences and other solar activity.